juju4/incident-response-docs/docs/during/data_leakage.md

     * Sales prospect
     * Partners
     * Others
+* How can I tell if my environment has been compromised?
 * Communicate appropriately depending on the data leak.
     * internally
     * externally: customers, partners, regulators, law enforcement